yarin13/TheArena-Frontend/README.md

 **If you decided to give it a go, please make sure that you have the Arena server running is install and configure on your local machine!!!**

-you can find the server repository in the following link: https://github.com/Almog1339/TheArenaServlet.git and also the installation procedure as well in the README.md file.

 ## Programing language: